 Wear and Care

-General daily wear and contact with water and mild hand soaps will give untreated sterling silver jewellery a natural shine - just be sure to not immerse silver in harsh chemicals such as bleach or chlorine.
-Silver polishing cloth can also be used to give your pieces a new life.
+General daily wear and contact with water and mild hand soaps will give sterling silver and gold jewellery a natural shine.
+For a more intense shine, jewellery polishing cloth can also be used to give your pieces a new life.

 Oxidisation is the process of blackening silver by use of a solution called Liver of Sulfur.
 After applying this treatment, we coat the jewellery with a thin layer of beeswax to give it a light polish and protection.
 That being said, it is a surface treatment only, and will wear away over time depending on how often it is worn or in contact with another surface - it is not a sign of a faulty product.
 Typically, jewellery that has more contact with other surfaces will see oxidisation wear away faster - for example rings and bracelets will fade faster than pendants and earrings.

 To ensure that the treatment is prolonged, remove oxidised jewellery when in contact with liquids or rough surfaces.
 We personally like to see our jewellery worn and change over time, but also understand if you would prefer to have the treatment reapplied.
 If so, please contact us and this can be done with a nominal fee.

 We do not recommend using polishing cloth on oxidised silver items if the item is intended to stay blackened for as long as possible, as the polishing cloth will wipe away the oxidisation.
 However, once your piece has naturally worn away its oxidised finish, giving the exposed sterling silver a polish with the cloth is recommended if you want an elegant yet antique look to your jewellery.